 - If your child has liver disease.

 - If your child takes any drugs (prescription or OTC, natural products, vitamins) that must not be taken with this drug, like certain drugs that are used for HIV, infections, or seizures.
 There are many drugs that must not be taken with this drug.

 This is not a list of all drugs or health problems that interact with this drug.

-- Have your blood work and lung function checked as you have been told by your doctor.
+- Have your child’s blood work and lung function checked as you have been told by the doctor.

 - Cataracts have happened in children taking this drug.
-Have an eye exam before starting this drug and while taking it.
-Talk with your doctor.
+Be sure your child has an eye exam before starting this drug and while taking it.
+Talk with the doctor.